Generic selectors

 Preparing spiritually for the Sabbath should also establish goals for the day.
 In a large sense, this means planning to use the time, whether for prayer, overcoming, study, doing good works, listening to a sermon, fasting, and combinations of these.
 Entering into the Sabbath without any idea of how the day will be spent means it could be largely wasted.

-SABBATH PREPARATION: Prepare ahead of time to spend the Sabbath appropriately.
+SABBATH PREPARATION: PREPARE ahead of time to spend the Sabbath appropriately.
 This includes the evening of the Sabbath (Friday night) as well as the daytime portion.

 Avoid falling into a pattern where the entire day is limited to listening to a single sermon—there is so much more to the Sabbath than a one- or two-hour sermon.
 Do you have specific spiritual needs that need to be addressed?
 Do not neglect your own personal salvational needs nor rely upon a general sermon to address critically important areas of spiritual growth.
 Directed, personal study can help, especially on the Sabbath as we draw closer to God.